 There are two categories of monetary damages available when you successfully prove a case based upon negligence.
 The first is economic damages, covering such losses as medical bills, lost income, and out-of-pocket costs.
 Pain, suffering, disfigurement and emotional losses fall in the category of non-economic damages.

 If you were hurt in an accident that was not your fault, you need experienced legal counsel on your side when filing an insurance claim or in court.
-To learn more about your legal remedies, please call Hampton Injury Law to schedule a consultation with a Newport News injury lawyer.
+Please call Hampton Injury Law to schedule a consultation with a Newport News injury lawyer to learn more about your legal remedies.